msmiller/redbus/README.md

 # .../config/initializers/redis_bus.rb

 # Instantiate publish and subscribe Redis connections
-# This assumes that "$redis = Redis.new" is set in redis.rb
+# This assumes that "$busredis = Redis.new" is set in redis.rb
 $pubredis = Redis.new
 $subredis = Redis.new